jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 - *sheet.fs* was modified to enter code for the sheet module.
 - *renderer.fs* was modified to add drop-down menu options for certain features e.g. zooming.

-A documentation of how this module interfaces with the Symbol and BusWire modules may be found in the main part of the repo.
+A documentation of how this module interfaces with the Symbol and BusWire modules may be found in the [main part](..) of the repo.

-The code may be run by entering
+The code may be run by entering on the command line

 ```
 npm run dev

 ```

-from within this directory (of course, on the first run it has to be built).
+from within this directory (on the first run the code has to be built).

 ## Sequence of Steps for the Demo